Subscribe to stay on top of our latest content!

 What is a good sales conversion rate?

 A good conversion rate is probably lower than you might expect.
-It’s not common to successfully convert 80 or 90 per cent of the time, instead you’re probably looking at anything between three and 10 per cent.
+It’s not common to successfully convert 80 or 90 per cent of the time, instead you’re probably looking at anything between three and ten per cent.
 This number will range from business to business, and it’s a good idea to work out your own conversion rate and find what is ‘normal’ for you.

 How to improve conversion rate

-When you aim to improve your sales conversion rate, you’re essentially trying to get more sales from the same amount of customers, rather than increasing the volume of leads or traffic to the website.
+When you aim to improve your sales conversion rate, you’re essentially trying to get more sales from the same number of customers, rather than increasing the volume of leads or traffic to the website.
 To do this, a process called conversion rate optimisation (CRO) can be applied, which is where a site is analysed to find out why customers aren’t converting.
 Once this has been determined and some solutions considered, some A/B testing can begin to see if doing ‘X’ improves conversion rate compared to doing ‘Y’.
 But, what improvements can you consider making to improve conversion rate?

 When it comes to managing your leads, using a powerful CRM with automated actions allows you to easily nurture leads and monitor how they interact with your efforts.
 A user dashboard is also a useful feature to have, with all upcoming tasks, activities and customer communication pending your reply in priority order.
 Having all of these things in one handy place ensures nothing is ever missed and allows you to respond to warm leads quickly and convert them into sales.